The algebraic small object argument as a saturation: Applications

-\begin{example} Consider the category of \emph{Boolean cubical sets}, the category of presheaves on the full subcategory $\square \subseteq \Set$ consisting of the finite powers of $\braces{0,1}$.
-The presheaf category contains a canonical interval object $\ival = \yo{\braces{0,1}} \in \PSh{\square}$.
-Given a locally ($\kappa$, mono)-small monomorphism $t \co \CofT \mono \Cof$, we get a uniform fibration configuration $(t,(-) \times \braces{0,1})$.
-Under some conditions on $t$, the uniform fibration \textsc{wfs} is the (trivial cofibration, fibration) \textsc{wfs} of a Quillen model structure whose cofibrations are those maps classified by $t$ \cite{gambino-sattler:17,sattler:17} and $\PSh{\square}$ admits an interpretation of homotopy type theory in which types are the uniform fibrations \cite{cohen-coquand-huber-mortberg:15}.
+The uniform fibration \textsc{wfs} on this configuration is the (trivial cofibration, fibration) \textsc{wfs} of a Quillen model structure whose cofibrations are those maps classified by $1 \mono \Omega_{\mathrm{lc}}$ \cite{gambino-sattler:17,sattler:17}, and $\PSh{\cat{C}}$ admits a constructive interpretation of homotopy type theory in which types are the uniform fibrations \cite{cohen-coquand-huber-mortberg:15,orton-pitts:18,licata-orton-pitts-spitters:18}. \end{example}

-In a classical metatheory, any monomorphism $t$ will satisfy the local smallness condition, and a canonical choice is the subobject classifier $\top \co 1 \mono \Omega$.
-In a constructive metatheory, the subobject classifier may not be locally ($\kappa$, mono)-small or may not exist at all.
-However, the \emph{levelwise complemented subobject} classifier $\top \co 1 \to \Omega_{\mathrm{lc}}$ is ($\omega$, mono)-small: the idempotent completion $\overline{\square}$ of $\square$ is an Eilenberg--Zilber category \cite[Theorem 8.12]{campion:23}, so levelwise decidable subobjects of the representable $n$-cube $\ival^n$ can be described as (in this case finite) unions of lower-degree objects in the image of the nerve $\overline{\square} \to \PSh{\square}$. \end{example}

-This example is one of many where $\cat{C}$ is taken to be a so-called \emph{cube category}, a monoidal category whose objects are powers of an interval object (see, \eg, \textcite{grandis-mauri:03} or \textcite{buchholtz-morehouse:17}).
-For some choices of cube category, there are other interesting choices of cofibration classifier.
+This example is one of many where $\PSh{\cat{C}}$ is a category of \emph{cubical sets}, that is, of presheaves over a monoidal category whose objects are powers of an interval object (see, \eg, \textcite{grandis-mauri:03} or \textcite{buchholtz-morehouse:17}).

-\begin{example} \Textcite{cohen-coquand-huber-mortberg:15} give a model of type theory in \emph{De Morgan cubical sets}, presheaves over the Lawvere theory of De Morgan algebras.
-They interpret types as the uniform fibrations for a cofibration classifier they call the \emph{face lattice} \cite[\S4.1]{cohen-coquand-huber-mortberg:15}, the minimal subclassifier $\Cof \subseteq \Omega$ classifying the face inclusions $\ival^k \times \delta^i \times \ival^{n-k} \co \ival^n \mono \ival^{n+1}$ and closed under finite intersection and union.
+\begin{example} \Textcite{cohen-coquand-huber-mortberg:15} give a model of homotopy type theory in \emph{De Morgan cubical sets}, presheaves over the Lawvere theory $\square_{\mathrm{DM}}$ of De Morgan algebras.
+Product with the generating object of the Lawvere theory defines a functorial cylinder; as in boolean cubical sets, its left Kan extension is product $(-) \times \ival$ with an interval object $\ival \in \PSh{\square_{\mathrm{DM}}}$. \citeauthor{cohen-coquand-huber-mortberg:15}~interpret types as the uniform fibrations for a cofibration classifier they call the \emph{face lattice} \cite[\S4.1]{cohen-coquand-huber-mortberg:15}, which is the minimal subclassifier $\Cof \subseteq \Omega_{\mathrm{lc}}$ classifying the face inclusions $\ival^k \times \delta^i \times \ival^{n-k} \co \ival^n \mono \ival^{n+1}$ and closed under finite intersection and union.
 The face lattice excludes for example the diagonal subobject $\Delta_{\ival} \co \ival \mono \ival \times \ival$.
+It is locally finite essentially by construction.